 The team began by exploring the market space with professionals who work within risk/governance, cybersecurity, and organizational capabilities.
 Using qualitative research methods like 1:1 in-depth interviews and scenario walkthroughs, the team uncovered unmet user pain points and user needs.
 Market research highlighted the best adoption strategy, existing product solutions, and existing business assets.
 At this stage we delivered a strategic recommendation for key product opportunities in relation to current strengths, supported by a set of qualitative and quantitative research findings and insights.

-Creating a unique product concept focused on how “messy” security work is in the real world
+A unique product concept focused on how “messy” security work is in the real world

 With a narrowed focus on this specific niche, Highland worked with potential users in 1:1 co-creation sessions to collaborate on solutions to their most pressing needs.
 Through multiple rounds with professionals in these domains, the team was able to understand and visualize how users are looking to employ solutions in their everyday lives, and what the solution must be able to accomplish for different segments.
 Competitive benchmarking mapped the solutions against existing products in order to isolate a competitive market entry opportunity.